greenorbitspace/hub/userguide/content/en/docs/glossary/m/meteorological-satellite.md

 ---
 title: Meteorological Satellite
 ref: meteorological-satellite
+weight: 1
+exported_at: '2025-06-16T15:03:20.145535+00:00'
-description: A meteorological satellite is a type of satellite specifically designed to monitor and collect data related to the Earth's weather and climate.
-These satellites provide valuable information for weather forecasting, climate research, and environmental monitoring by capturing images and data about atmospheric conditions, temperature, humidity, and cloud cover.
+definition: A meteorological satellite is an artificial satellite that is primarily used to monitor and collect data about the Earth's weather and climate.
+These satellites provide critical information for weather forecasting, environmental monitoring, and scientific research.
-notion_page_id: 214d6625-c679-80a2-bb37-d81c680a4d62
-exported_at: '2025-06-16T14:23:13.096579+00:00'
 tags:
-- tools
+- Research
-category:
+id: GL179
+categories:
 - Space & Technology
-id: GL179
 ---